 I dove into Pinterest to get some inspiration, and ideas soon formed.
 I would paint the room a dark grey color and then create one pixilated-looking feature wall out of different colored squares.
 We’d make our own art and use toys as decor as much as possible.
 I was aiming for fun without being tacky.
 I was also aiming for easy and impermanent, because how long was he really going to love Minecraft?

 I drew most of my inspiration from an image I found on Pinterest from The Daily Dot, I loved the wall, the larger size of the squares, and the variety of colors.
-While the bedspread is also super cool, I wasn’t going to sew a handmade quilt (Sorry, son.).

 Most examples of Minecraft bedrooms I had seen, including the one above, involved grid lines, painting, and LOTS of money spent on quarts of paint.
 It was all too much work and too expensive.
 Then I had an idea.